Ijin1221/Ijin1221/README.md

 ## 🚀 What I'm Up To

-* Shipping real-world mini projects in React and Node
+* Shipping real-world projects in React and Node
 * Optimizing REST APIs and improving frontend performance
 * Learning best practices in deployment and production readiness